ilightshow/privacy-policy/policy.md

 ### Spotify username/ID
 If you use iLightShow™ with Spotify Connect, we automatically log you into iLightShow™ using the Spotify authentication service.
 After this step, your Spotify ID will be used to identify your iLightShow™ account.

-This ID is stored in the server error logs for a few days (only if errors occur).
+This ID is stored in the server of iLightShow.

 ### IP address / Country
 Each time you use iLightShow™, the app contacts our servers.
 Each connection is logged to protect and debug the service (eg. protect the service against DDoS attacks).

 This data is stored directly on the server(s) for a few days.
-In the event of abuse of the service from your IP address, this IP address will be sent to Cloudflare, which will block your IP address for a short period of time.
+In the event of abuse of the service from your IP address, the server will block your IP address for a short period of time.

 ### System logs and maintenance
 For operation and maintenance purposes, this Application and any third-party services may collect files that record interaction with this Application (System logs) use other Personal Data (such as the IP Address) for this purpose.